 All sales employees follow the public holidays in their respective sales territory.
 If there are UK public holidays that are not public holidays in your sales territory you are required to be on duty unless a request for annual leave has been approved.

 All support (non-sales) employees will follow UK public holidays unless otherwise advised by the line manager.

-For further information, please refer to the Annual Leave Policy and the Annual Leave, Bank Holidays and Absence Procedure.
+For further information, please refer to the Annual Leave Policy.